iuhiah/ip/docs/README.md

 1. read book
 ```

 * `note CONTENT`: Adds a note with the given content.
+Use this if you do not need a title for the note.
 * `note TITLE /content CONTENT`: Adds a note with the given title and content.

 Example of expected output after running `note read book`: